 Even if your base salary is direct labor, the commission will be regular labor.
 Commission payments are usually considered to be operating expense.
 So, even if you are considering your employees' base salary to be direct labor, we recommend using a Regular Labor entry to represent their commissions.

-(For more about the difference between direct and regular labor, read Entering personnel.)
+(For more details, read What is the difference between direct labor and regular labor?)

 Creating the base salary entry